sourcegraph/about/handbook/engineering/search/roadmap.md

   - Structural search is a good experience for larger-scale code bases and cloud users.
   - Structural search supports security use cases that require returning exhaustive search results, i.e., every result from the entire set of code they care about.

+#### 16. Better version contexts 2/2
-#### 16. As a user, I can create a scope of code I want to search across as a list of repositories + branches that should be indexed (better version contexts 2/2)
+As a user, I can create a scope of code I want to search across as a list of repositories + branches that should be indexed
   - Improve the speed for unindexed code (e.g. diffs, commits) in the version context scopes they want to search over.

 #### 17. Code monitoring version 2